-The Shelter NOW program, operated by New Opportunities, Inc., provides assistance to shelter residents via intake, case management and supportive services necessary to make the transition from temporary housing to non-emergency assistance or complete self-sufficiency.
-Shelter NOW has seen an increased number of residents requiring shelter services due to the scarcity of relevant job opportunities and an increased number of foreclosures/evictions affecting its population.
+The New Beginnings Shelter, operated by New Opportunities, Inc., provides assistance to shelter residents via intake, case management and supportive services necessary to make the transition from temporary housing to non-emergency assistance or complete self-sufficiency.
+The shelter has seen an increased number of individuals requiring shelter services due to the scarcity of relevant job opportunities and an increased number of foreclosures/evictions affecting its population.
 Activities at the shelter include assessing the situation of clients at the time of entry and developing a plan for family intervention, treatment, job placement, school enrollment and other long/short term goals.
 New Opportunities is continuing work to expand the facility to increase capacity and services.
-The program was again supported in PY 2022.
+The program was again supported in PY 2023.